VCTLabs/bruce/README.txt

 interative Python sessions and video.
 It uses pyglet to render in OpenGL.

-Please REMOVE any previous installation of Bruce!
+Please REMOVE any previous installation of Bruce if you're upgrading from prior to version 3.0!

 Changes in this release:

-- add rendering of tables
-- add "bullet mode" for faster presentation styles
-- add support for Pygments code colorisation
+- add support for arbitrary display elements via ``.. plugin::``
-- add code block for displaying code blocks
+- fixed display of code blocks in absence of Pygments
-- add blank page marker
-- pop up a simple GUI when no command-line args given
-- fix page number in window title
-- set the clear color to the layout bgcolor
-- generate warnings when unhandled docutils features are encountered
-- handle doctest

 Bruce, the Presentation Tool version 3.0 Features